Variables¶

 std::cout << y[0][0] << std::endl; // "y_0_0"

-Similarly, one could use the more direct Model::add_vars
+One alternative is to use the more direct Model::add_vars

 method.